jesshohohoho/learnyloopy/UserGuide.md

 ![Figure12](UserGuide_Fig/Fig12.png)

-- Click or Press the *space* keyboard to flip the flashcards to get the answers.
+- Click the flashcard or press the *space* keyboard to flip the flashcards to get the answers.

 ![Figure13](UserGuide_Fig/Fig13.png)